triplefox/ludamixhx/README.md

 ## grassi

 Graphics Asset Instancing System.
 This holds an object pool of common renderable positioning data: x, y, z, type, index.
 It also sorts by z.
+There are two x and y positions in order to support interpolated rendering.

 ## painter